kaitlinnewson/carto2017/content/abstracts.en.md

 In 2016, and again in 2017, we had the opportunity to offer a week-long hands-on course introducing spatial humanities through DH@Guelph summer institute.
 We examined primary archival source materials; walked and mapped a fictional text; created spatial data; learned GIS processes and techniques; and explored tools for creating online exhibits of artefacts, research, and maps.
 We used a heavily experiential and active learning approach to immerse the class in spatial insight, while also learning technical skills, and having fun!
 We will share what we learned, what surprised us, what we improved, and what we would change next time.
 #### Speakers
-Quin Shirk-Luckett, Teresa Lewitzky, University of Guelph
+Quin Shirk-Luckett & Teresa Lewitzky, University of Guelph

 ### <a name="pres01c"></a>HGIS Using ArcGIS Online
 Abstract coming soon.